ConnorGaunt/PHP-SparkPostHelper/README.md

 # SparkPostHelper v1.0.0 - PHP
-### Description
+## Description
 SparkPostHelper is a __PHP based__ helper class to send emails __via the [SparkPost](https://www.sparkpost.com "SparkPost's Website ") API__.
-The reason for creating this class was the [libary](https://github.com/SparkPost/php-sparkpost) linked in the SparkPost API docs required other packages and a PHP version above 5.6, which wasn't possible on the project I was working on.
+The reason for creating this class is that the [libary](https://github.com/SparkPost/php-sparkpost) linked in the SparkPost API docs required other packages and a PHP version above 5.6, which wasn't possible on the project I was working on.
 This class uses cURL so it will work in pretty much every version of PHP and not require any other packages to work.

-### Installation
+## Installation
 Currently the only way to install this helper class is to do it manually.
 (Plans to eventually submit to [Packagist](https://packagist.org/ 'Packageist Home Page') for installtion via [Composer](https://getcomposer.org/ 'Composer Home Page'))

 1. Click the button at the top of this repo, then download zip.